-The City provides water and sewer service to the residents within the City limits and also serves residents in surrounding communities within Polk County.
-During FY 2023, the City served an average of 14,867 (up from 13,780 in 2022) water customers and 11,025 (up from 10,070 in 2022) sewer customers and has experienced continued customer growth.
+The City provides water and sewer service to the residents within the City limits and serves residents in surrounding communities within Polk County.
+During FY 2024, the City served an average of 15,388 (up from 14,867 in 2023) water customers and 11,555 (up from 11,025 in 2023) sewer customers and has experienced continued customer growth.
 The Water and Sewer System includes seven deep production wells, three water production/treatment facilities, two wastewater treatment facilities, and a network of piping ranging in size from 2 inches to 18 inches in diameter.

 The City has a potable water consumptive use permit (Permit Number 7119 issued August 1, 2014 and expires April 3, 2034) with the Southwest Florida Water Management District to withdraw up to 7,036,300 gallons per day (average daily use) and an average annual withdrawal of approximately 5,229,000 gallons per day.
 The City also participates in the Polk Regional Water Cooperative pursuant to an Interlocal Agreement established in 2016.
-The City may participate in future water supplies and related projects with the Polk County Water Cooperative in the future.
+The City may participate in future water supplies and related projects with the Polk County Water Cooperative .

-The City's two water reclamation facilities are permitted by the Florida Department of Environmental and Protection ("FDEP").
+The City's two water reclamation facilities are permitted by the Florida Department of Environmental Protection ("FDEP").
 The two facilities are: